-Fresh Water Fishing in Iceland
+Salmon and Trout Fishing in Iceland

 Salmon fishing is different in Iceland.
 The rivers run clearer and cleaner and are perhaps more interesting than any other salmon fishing destination in the world.
 The Atlantic salmon that return to its rivers may not be as large as those of Norway or Russia, but they make it up with their feisty temperament.
 One of the biggest advantages of fresh water fishing in Iceland is that the rivers are never overcrowded.
 Just about all of the salmon fishing in Iceland is privately managed.
 The number of rods allowed on each river is limited by law to numbers that can be as low as 2 rods to an entire river and not more than 20 rods in the case of the largest and most productive rivers.
 Fishing on most rivers is limited by law to two 6 hour sessions: one in the morning and one in the afternoon.
-The result is that the rivers never get too much pressure and fishermen have a lot of water to fish.
-Depending on the river, lodging is also provided in the form of fully furnisehd and equipped self-service cabins or full service lodges.
+The result is that Iceland’s salmon and trout rivers never get too much pressure and fishermen have a lot of water to fish.
+Depending on the river, lodging is also provided in the form of fully furnished and equipped self-service cabins or full service lodges.